-In tough financial times when banks are failing and the systems we trusted before are no longer reliable; in times when money is scarce and financial responsibility enormous, I reflect on an age old #African system of money management that is used to this day.
-A community based system that has supported families through tough times, stretched meagre incomes allowing parents to educate their children; giving others great opportunities to develop their lives without the total dependence on any banks or major regulatory system.
+In tough financial times when banks are failing and the systems we trusted before are no longer reliable; in times when money is scarce and financial responsibility enormous, I reflect on an age-old African system of money management that is used to this day.
+A community-based system that has supported families through tough times, stretched meager incomes allowing parents to educate their children; giving others great opportunities to develop their lives without the total dependence on any banks or major regulatory system.

-The Malians, Algerians, Moroccans and several other French speaking African countries call it “#pari”.
-Liberians and Ghanians call it “#sousou”.
-In Nigeria it is known by many names but “ajoh” and “#family lottery” seem to be widely used.
-In Cameroon “#tontine” and “#njangi” carry the same meaning.
+The Malians, Algerians, Moroccans and several other French-speaking African countries call it “pari”.
+Liberians and Ghanaians call it “sousou”.
+In Nigeria it is known by many names but “ajoh” and “family lottery” seem to be widely used.
+In Cameroon “tontine” and “njangi” carry the same meaning.

 Whether it is a group of friends, an alumni association or just a handful of family members, some Africans have historically pooled their resources together to help each other achieve financial dreams.
 The detailed requirements may differ across countries, ethnic or cultural groups but overall, the process is built on a high level of trust.
 Njangis also provide an avenue to meet friends or family members, socially.

 Take the example of a group of 10 friends who have formed a social group and njangi with a monthly meeting.
 Every month they each decide to bring in $500.
 Members could increase their stakes.
 Two members decide to bring in $1000 each instead of $500.
 That means there are 12 ‘hands’ of $500 each.
 The group, therefore, has $6000 at each sitting.
 In some groups, members may cast ballots to decide the order in which they take home the funds.